 Back in the 1950s, you could travel around the world just by taking a trip to the west side.

-The exhibit started as a popular destination for families and a way to bring new shoppers to the mall, but over time, it was prone to vandalism.
+The exhibit became prone to vandalism.
 According to a report from The Columbus Dispatch, kids regularly poured soap powder into the water of the Niagara Falls area, which created quite the mess considering the replica pumped a whopping one million gallons of water per day.

 By the 1970s, parts of the attraction were in disrepair and the majority of the Walk O’ Wonders was demolished.
-In 1979, the remaining piece of the exhibit, the miniature Eiffel Tower, was torn down so the parking lot could be resurfaced.
+In 1979, the final piece of the exhibit, the miniature Eiffel Tower, was torn down so the parking lot could be resurfaced.
+Which is kind of on-brand for how Columbus goes about demolishing things.
+It’s almost always in the name of a parking lot.

 Walk O’ Wonders was conceived by local developer Don M. Casto, designed by Joseph Skilken, and constructed by Ivan Pusecker.
 The project was a massive undertaking.
 It cost just as much to build as the new shopping center it was part of and it was a main selling point for the developers to convince anchor stores like JCPenney to sign onto the location.